letiziagirardi/web-services-testing-tutorial/README.md

 7. **API Documentation:** Postman can automatically generate API documentation based on the requests and descriptions provided by users.
 This documentation is helpful for sharing API information with other developers.

 We are going to present each key functionality of Postman throughout the tutorial in order to guide the audience through a comprehensive understanding of Postman's functionalities.

 ---
-## **Making Your First HTTP Request**
+## **Setting Up the Environment**

+### **API Selection**
-In this tutorial we will use a simple open-source API to demonstrate the CRUD operations.
-CRUD stands for Create, Read, Update and Delete.
+Throughout the upcoming operations, we will be utilizing a [straightforward open-source API](https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md) to illustrate the fundamental CRUD operations.
+The acronym CRUD encapsulates the essential actions of Create, Read, Update, and Delete:

-- Create : (Post) Used to create a new resource, but can also modify the underlying state of a system.
+- **Create (Post):** This operation is employed to generate new resources or to potentially modify the underlying state of a system.

-- Read : (Get) Used to retrieve a representation of the resource.
+- **Read (Get):** The Read operation is used to retrieve a representation of a specific resource.

-- Update : (Put/Patch) Update an existing resource.
+- **Update (Put/Patch):** Through the Update operation, existing resources can be modified or updated.

-- Deleted : (Delete) Delete a resource.
+- **Delete (Delete):** The Delete operation comes into play when the objective is to remove a resource.

-## Prerequisites
+### Prerequisites
+To ensure the accuracy and precision of your actions throughout the tutorial, there are several crucial steps that require your attention:
 * **Installing a Web Browser:** In order to correctly test APIs, download a Web Browser such as Google Chrome
 * **Installing and Configuring Postman:** Here's what you need to do for installing the API testing platform Postman: